vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ## Start-up and Taxi

 Start-up clearance on the main apron is managed by Nelson Tower.
-Pushback is not required for any stands at Nelson, however depending on scenery some pilots may still call up.
+Pushback is not required for any stands at Nelson, however, depending on scenery, some pilots may still request it.
 Aircraft operating on TWY `B` and TWY `C` are required to contact Nelson Tower prior to reaching `B1` and `C1` respectively.

 ## Use of Holding Points

-Aircraft may depart from any holding point that a pilot deems suitable, however the following may be assigned without coordination:
+Aircraft may depart from any runway intersection that the Pilot deems suitable.
+Controllers may apply the following rules without coordination from the Pilot.

 | Type             | Runway 02 | Runway 20 |
 |------------------|:---------:|:---------:|